Logotyp Jordbruksverket

 A genetically modified variety may only be registered during the period which the genetic modification that the variety consists of is approved.

-Different requirements on different groups of plants
+Different requirements for different plant groups

 The different plant groups are